Chart Color Schemes

 Employment

 Eynesbury has a skilled workforce with essential services sectors well represented.
-The unemployment rate in the area was 5.5% in the past year, with an estimated employment growth of 2.6%.
-As of December 2025, 2166 residents were employed while the unemployment rate was 0.7% higher than Greater Melbourne's rate of 4.8%.
+The unemployment rate was 5.5% in the past year, with an estimated employment growth of 2.5%.
+As of December 2025, there are 2,155 residents employed, and the unemployment rate is 0.7% higher than Greater Melbourne's rate of 4.8%.

-However, health care and social assistance was under-represented, with only 9.3% of the workforce compared to Greater Melbourne's 14.2%.
-The area appeared to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
-Between December 2024 and December 2025, employment levels increased by 2.6%, labour force grew by 5.1%, and unemployment rose by 2.3 percentage points in Eynesbury.
-In contrast, Greater Melbourne saw employment rise by 2.4%, labour force grow by 2.8%, and unemployment increase by 0.3 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May-25 suggested that national employment was expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Eynesbury's employment mix indicated local employment should increase by 6.1% over five years and 12.5% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.
+The area may offer limited local employment opportunities, as indicated by the ratio of working population to resident population.
+Between December 2024 and December 2025, employment increased by 2.5% while labour force grew by 5.0%, leading to a rise in unemployment by 2.3 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 2.4%, labour force growth of 2.8%, and an unemployment increase of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Eynesbury's employment mix indicates potential local employment increases of 6.1% over five years and 12.5% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment